austinkmassey/vagrant-adventure-works/README.md

 After starting, it may take a few minutes to download and setup everything.
 You should see messages from Vagrant in the terminal and a VirtualBox screen should pop up.

-Once complete, open SSMS and connect to the server named...
+Once complete, open SSMS and connect to the server named **WIN-3QUL3AEKMMN** to test the VM.

 Reset the VM by running the following command.